-It would really help my wellbeing if I had a car to get around.
-Why can’t I?
+It would really help my well-being if I had a car to get around can I get funding?

-We can’t pay for cars or other vehicles because they are not included in our criteria.
+We don’t provide funding for cars or other vehicles because they are not included in our guidelines.
 We can help with local travel by public transport.

 My bank is going to put me out of my house because I owe money.
 Can I get help with this?

-No, we can’t pay for housing costs like rent or mortgages, or debts as this is not allowed under our founding legislation.
+We cannot pay for housing costs like rent or mortgages, or debts as this is not allowed under our governing legislation.

 I am waiting for a hospital appointment for a hip replacement for a long time.
 Can Caranua help with this?

-We can certainly find out how long it will be before you get seen and in some circumstances we can pay for a consultation if this helps to speed things up.
-We don’t pay for private hospital treatment though.
+We can find out how long it will be before you are seen and in some circumstances, we can pay for a consultation if this helps to speed things up but we do not ordinarily pay for private hospital treatment.